9 easy-to-follow wallpaper hacks that will help get a pro-looking finish

 5. Score wallpaper for easy removal

-To make wallpaper removal easy, you can score the paper with a Stanley knife.
+To make wallpaper removal easy, score the paper with a Stanley knife.
 Create criss-cross patterns around two inches apart from top to bottom.
-Do not push too hard otherwise you will be digging into the plaster.
+Do not push too hard; otherwise, you will dig into the plaster.
+Then, combine this with a wallpaper steamer for quick removal.

 6. Work out quickly where to start